 About Mark Bobb

 A Professional opera singer, jazz singer and violinist, Mark Bobb is also an accomplished teacher of voice, violin and theory.
+He has been conducting The Wellington Late Starters Orchestra for 3 years as well as conducting in the WELLSO Summer and Winter programmes at Rata Studios.

 He is currently living in Wellington, New Zealand, singing with the NBR New Zealand Opera Company.
 He coaches three choirs and is teaching at Scots College, St Patrick’s, Kilbirnie, St. Mary’s College, Hutt Valley High School, Encore School of Music.
 Mark also teaches privately.